Personalized Eye Care

 What is a Progressive Lens?

 Many know or refer to these lenses as no-line bifocals.
-You can look up to see clearly across the room and in the distance.
-You also can look ahead to view your computer in the intermediate zone and drop your gaze downward to read and do fine work comfortably through the near zone of the lenses.
-They are a seamless progression, unlike a lined bifocal or trifocal.
+You can look up to see clearly in the distance.
+Look ahead to view your computer in the intermediate zone, and drop your gaze downward to read and do fine work.

 Why do I have to pay extra for my contact lens exam?